 Now that you’ve aroused their interest, you can develop a series of nurturing emails (like email courses) that deliver value and address their pain points.

-You can segment your email list based on the engagement shown by your audience in these emails.
+You can segment your email list based on audience engagement with these emails.

 A sales page is like the face of your brand, your money maker.
 It excites and convinces customers to buy your product.